 The building is also known as the ‘House of Bones’ by the local people in Barcelona, as it has a skeletal organic quality about it.
-This can boldly be seen throughout the exterior of the building, where the balconies are shaped like masks which project a skull-like image and the pillars supporting them look distinctively like bones.
+This can boldly be seen throughout the exterior of the building, where the balconies are shaped like masks that project a skull-like image and the pillars supporting them look distinctively like bones.
 Typical of Gaudí, straight lines are avoided whenever possible.
 The first floor features irregularly sculpted oval windows.

 The interior of the building portrays the creativity and attention to detail that Gaudi spent on his designs.
 From the creative explosion of colours and shapes found in different areas of the building, to the structure and architecture of the building itself.
 For example, this can be seen in the decoration of mosaic made of broken ceramic tiles, to the colours chosen for the façade, which project the marine life he grasped his inspiration from.

-The Cultural Visit is an enchanted journey which can be experienced through the tour that lasts for approximately one hour.
+The Cultural Visit is an enchanted journey that can be experienced through the tour that lasts for approximately one hour.
 It passes through the Noble Floor, the Roof Terrace with its mythical Chimneys (where you will see the famous backbone of the dragon slain by Sant Jordi, or Saint George), and the fabulous building well (once the communal stairwell).
 The tour finishes with the splendid entrance hall and the main staircase.
-Tickets can be bought here.